 Rain and wind play an important role in the dispersal of aerial Phytophthora species propagules in the ecosystem.
 Rain-splash and wind driven rain are important factors in the rapid spread of Phytophthora species within forests.
-Short distance rain-splash dispersal (10-15 meters) of P. ramorum has been reported in evergreen forests in California (Davidson et al. 2005).
-In Oregon, rain-splash and long distance Phytophthora ramorum dispersal (0-4 kilometers) in turbulent air currents has been reported (Mascheretti et al. 2008; Hansen et al. 2008).
+Short distance rain-splash dispersal (10 to 15 meters) of P. ramorum has been reported in evergreen forests in California (Davidson et al. 2005).
+In Oregon, rain-splash and long distance P. ramorum dispersal (zero to four kilometres) in turbulent air currents has been reported (Hansen et al. 2008; Mascheretti et al. 2008).